So you’re planning of running the famous Ultra Trail Australia? Awesome!

 And then there's the Altitude Neck Tube (head sock as the UTA likes to call them).
 Yes, it can keep your neck warm, but it can also be worn as a headband, bandana, beanie - a versatile way to meet the UTA mandatory gear requirements.
 Unlike some other similar products, the unique MicroMerino® fabric will prevent any condensation build up from freezing and it’ll stay warm and comfortable even when it’s wet.

 Everyone knows Merino is nature’s little miracle when it comes to lightweight warmth and these gloves are no exception.
 So lightweight and comfortable, you’ll hardly even know you’re wearing them.
 They’ll not only meet UTA mandatory requirements, they’ll also stop your fingers freezing and breaking off in the cold.
 Plus you can even use your touchscreen devices without taking them off, thanks to the touchscreen-friendly pads on the thumb and forefinger.

-All the ioMerino T-shirts (men's and women's) are fully trail tested and perfect for all your trail running and training.
-Our lightweight fabrics are super soft next to skin feel and designed to provide the perfect level of warmth when it’s cold, while the natural breathability and temperature-regulation also help keep you cool when you hit the trails over summer.
+All out T-shirts and tanks (men's and women's) are fully trail tested, ultra comfortable and perfect for all your trail running and training.
+Like our long sleeve tops there's contact fit, sport fit and regular fit.
+They're all lightweight, have a super soft next to skin feel, and are designed to provide the perfect level of warmth when it’s cold, the natural breathability and temperature-regulation will also help keep you comfortable when you hit the trails in the warmer weather.